Romulo-Moraes/Assembly-Toolkit/13. Assembly-C interoperability/README.md

 Hello, C lang!
 ```

-## Extra.
-Writing a function in C that is callable from the Assembly source code
+## 13. Writing a function in C that is callable from the Assembly source code
 Now is the turn of the C show its power, lets write a function that does something great and export it to Assembly.
 ```c
 void integer_to_string(int number, char *output){